 Be sure to select the specific ads account you want to work on.
 You can switch ad accounts in the navigation bar on the left side of the screen.

-In the events manager, you can view all your ad account's pixels and view or create conversion events.
+In the events manager, you can view all your ad account's pixels and existing events.
+If a custom event doesn't exist already, Census will create it for you.

 2. Create a sync